LiqiangHou/TSP---Continuous---LSE---Solver/README.md

 The matlab code for mixed integere TSP construction.
-The continuous-based expression and estmate-correct mechnism is used.
-%
+Instead of the common combinatorial opertaions,  a continuous-based  expression and estmate-correct mechnism is designed and used, avoiding the costly branching and exploration operations.
+After adapation and condiereing the dynamics of the spce design. and the code  was extended to the numerical optimiztaion of seuqential asteroid flyby design, and determine the fule-optimal multiple visit with sinle and multiple vehicles.

  The author: